mahmoud-bored/photoshop-tutorial/Tutorial/Open, Save and Close.md

 #### THE MENU BAAR
 ![GIF Demonstrating How to open a File in Photoshop using the Menu Bar](<../assets/Tutorial/Open, Save and Close.md/Photoshop - Open File, The Menu Bar.gif>)

-Again if you use this method, Don't speak/wave/approach me and always keep a 5-meter distance between me and you.
+**Oh and yes, if you pick this method of all the other ones, Don't speak/wave/approach me and always keep a 5-meter distance between me and you**.

 ___